Decoherence and determinism in a one-dimensional cloud-chamber model: Conclusions and perspectives

-Regarding the measurement problem, our approach is similar and complimentary to the very complete detector description performed in reference \cite{allahverdyan:13}, where the relevant microscopic degrees of freedom could be explicitly taken into account.
+Regarding the measurement problem, our approach is similar and complementary to the very detailed detector description performed in reference \cite{allahverdyan:13}, where the relevant microscopic degrees of freedom could be explicitly taken into account.
 There, the full thermodynamical process taking place during a measurement could be tackled, in addition to the preliminary switch from linear superposition to statistical mixture.
 We hope a similar sophistication could be reached someday for track detectors too.
 We suspect tracing out the microscopic degrees of freedom, i.e.\ the spin states, could lead to the increase of the ``spin entropy'' for the scattered wave.
 We conjecture the measured track could correspond to a minimal spin-entropy increase, as the corresponding wave would be far reaching, with a higher probability of leading to a track formation.
-Other waves would be stopped by an Anderson-localization-like phenomenon \cite{anderson:1958} due to a spreading of the wave over the spin configuration space.
+Other waves would be stopped by the Anderson-like localization mentioned above, due to a spreading of the wave over the spin configuration space.
 Note that the entropy of the total system, that would take into account the interaction between the atoms and the full vapor-condensation process, would still be maximal, contrary to the spin entropy, since the track formation corresponds to a phase change with a strong entropy increase.

-Let us finally stress that, once again, our philosophical starting point is more ambitious (or just more naive!) than the ones adopted in references \cite{carlone:15} or \cite{allahverdyan:13}, where no attempt is made at finding a deterministic explanation for a particular measurement outcome.
-We consider that as long as this possibility has not been totally and definitely ruled out, it is an option very worth exploring as it could indeed bring quantum mechanics back into the world of deterministic science.
+Let us finally stress that, once again, our philosophical starting point is more ambitious (or just more naive!) than the ones adopted in references \cite{carlone:15} or \cite{allahverdyan:13} or in decoherence theory, where no attempt is made at finding a deterministic explanation for a particular measurement outcome.
+We consider that as long as this possibility has not been definitely ruled out, it is an option worth exploring as it could indeed bring quantum mechanics back into the world of deterministic science.

-\ack{This text presents research results of the IAP program P7/12 initiated by the Belgian-state Federal Services for Scientific, Technical, and Cultural Affairs.
-We thank Ruben Ceulemans (KU Leuven) for the check of our numerical results.}